risk-first/website/menagerie/Schedule-Risk.md

+## Schedule Risk

+## Funding Risk

+Is this sufficiently different from Schedule risk to have a separate page?

+Mitigating funding risk can be all-consuming.

+(Maybe have a page for both)

 - sign offs, hard deadlines

-time as a risk, generally.
+time/money as a risk, generally.

 ## Student Syndrome